sea-bass/advent-of-code-2022/NOTES.md

 ## Day 19
 Part 1 seemed to be a similar "simulate and keep track of max value" problem, like on Day 16, except this one had more interesting dynamics and was overall slower to get an answer.

-I found one pruning strategy to keep track of the max number of geodes at each step.
-If any node expanded had less geodes than this running max, it's necessarily not on the most efficient and we can blow through all those expanded states.
-This helped (once I realized I had a bug that over-pruned for the Part 2 puzzle input), but things still got pretty slow moving to the second part, where we had 30 blueprints instead of 2 to consider.

-Since the blueprints can all be executed in parallel to produce the quality score, I decided to look up what Rust had to offer in terms of parallel iterators.
+Since the blueprints can all be executed in parallel to produce results, I decided to look up what Rust had to offer in terms of parallel iterators.
 Lo and behold, I was able to grab the [`rayon`](https://docs.rs/rayon/latest/rayon/index.html) crate to parallelize my entire implementation!
+This was especially helpful for Part 1 in which we're going over 30 blueprints in parallel.

 ```rust
 fn get_quality_level(blueprints: &Vec<Blueprint>, n_steps: u32) -> u32 {